 I expect Janice to laugh and make a snarky comeback, but she doesn’t.
 Instead, she looks distressed and hurt.

 “Janice,” I start, but am interrupted by our instructor telling us to begin doing pirouettes.

 It’s a while before she moves away and I am able to talk to Janice again.

-“Janice,” I whisper, “before when I said that think about you and Greg, I’m sorry.”
+“Janice,” I whisper, “that thing I said about you and Greg, I’m sorry.”

 Janice swallows sharply.
 “It’s fine, I’m not upset about that.”

 “Then what is it?”

 “N-nothing.
 Oh!
 I meant to ask you.
 How is the whole thing with you and Abby going?”

 I want to press her further to find out more about her and Greg, but I decide not to push it.
 At least for now.

 “Okay I guess.
 Although, things have been kind of weird between us since her announcement at the café.”